 - The Oklahoma City region had the most dramatic decline in racial segregation from 90 to 49—a 41-point drop!
 A key factor may have been major military influence (Tinker Air Force Base).
 Home to the world’s largest naval base, the Norfolk-Newport News-Virginia Beach area may have been affected by the same factor.
 Its segregation index dropped from 76 to 47.
 The military may be viewed as a conservative institution but when it undertakes a mission, it makes a determined effort.
 From the mid-1960s onward, desegregating housing for military personnel—both on-base and off-base—has been a major military commitment.

 More broadly, what are the factors that have driven residential desegregation?
 An obvious factor was the federal Fair Housing Act of 1968 that undoubtedly contributed to the 1970s being the greatest single decade of relative improvement.

 Based on statistical analysis of the 61 metro areas above 1,000,000 residents from 1980 to 2010 (which yields an apples-to-apples comparison both through uniform configuration of metro areas and Black/Anglo definition), four factors account for 57 percent of the variation in Black/Anglo segregation.
 In rank order of importance as single-variable regressions, they are:

 - Age of the central city, which I defined as the census year when the city surpassed 100,000 people.
-The older the central city, the higher the regional level of Black/Anglo segregation as Blacks became segregated in inner-city neighborhoods, including city-based federal public housing projects.
+The older the central city, the higher the regional level of Black/Anglo segregation as Black residents became segregated in inner-city neighborhoods, including city-based federal public housing projects.

 - Rate of regional population growth between 1980 and 2010.
 The faster the rate of growth, the lower the level of racial segregation.
 Rapidly expanding regional housing supplies in the civil rights decades opened up new housing opportunities for African Americans as buyers/renters of new and filtered-down housing.